Rozivka Raion

-On 19 April 2022, during the 2022 Russian invasion of Ukraine, a town hall assembly was reportedly organized in Russian-occupied Rozivka, where a majority of attendees (mainly seniors) voted by hand to join the separatist DPR.
+On 19 April 2022, during the 2022 Russian invasion of Ukraine, a town hall assembly was reportedly organized in Russian-occupied Rozivka, where a majority of attendees (mainly seniors) voted by hand to join the separatist Donetsk People's Republic.
 This came despite two major issues.
-The first being that the raion is outside the Donetsk Oblast and therefore outside the borders claimed by the DPR and its leadership.
+The first being that the raion is outside Donetsk Oblast and therefore outside the borders initially claimed by the DPR and its leadership.
 The second being that the raion hadn't existed for over two years at the time of the vote.
-Locals claimed the vote was rigged and that organizers threatened anyone voting against with arrest and since the vote the town has been De facto governed by the DPR.
+Locals claimed the vote was rigged and that organizers threatened anyone voting against with arrest and since the vote the town has been de facto governed by the DPR.